Coronavirus: Italy toll rises to 5,476, New York ‘10 days away’ from shortages of medical supplies

 New York state becomes new epicentre in US

-Meanwhile, the New York state of the United States reached an alarming milestone on Sunday, as it now accounts for nearly 5% of the world’s confirmed cases of COVID-19.
+Meanwhile, the New York state of the United States reached an alarming milestone on Sunday, as it now accounts for nearly 5% of the world’s confirmed cases of Covid-19.
 The state has more than 15,000 patients.

 There were 16,887 cases of the coronavirus in the state as of Sunday night and at least 150 deaths, according to The New York Times.
 As of Sunday morning, about 13% of people in New York who tested positive for the virus had been hospitalised.
 The state has been put under lockdown with all non-essential businesses ordered shut.
 Residents have been asked to strictly remain indoors except for basic necessities like food and medicine.